Governance & Management Structure

 Finance and Payments Group

 The group’s roles and functions involve dealing with financial matters for and on behalf of the Bank.
 These activities include custodianship of Papua New Guinea’s currency, Kina and Toea, managing the country’s foreign exchange reserves, banker to the Government, oversight of the Bank’s annual budget and the national payment system.
 The group’s working relationship covers internal and external stakeholders in Papua New Guinea and overseas.
 These relationships are crucial in implementing monetary policy, efficient functioning of the Bank and supporting the economic and financial functioning of the domestic economy.
-There are four departments in this group.
+There are five departments in this group.

 - Banking – this department provides reliable and efficient retail banking services for the Government.

 - Currency – the Currency department is one of the core function departments of the Bank of Papua New Guinea.
 This department main objective is to issue national currency and maintain its acceptability.
 Under this department are two units that assist in carrying out its functions: Control Unit and Processing Unit.